netdata/netdata/packaging/installer/methods/kubernetes.md

     difference](https://kubernetes.io/docs/tasks/tools/install-kubectl/#before-you-begin) of your cluster, on an
     administrative system.
 -   The [Helm package manager](https://helm.sh/) v3.0.0 or newer on the same administrative system.

-The default configuration creates one `parent` pod, installed on one of your cluster's nodes, and a DaemonSet for additional `child` pods.
-This DaemonSet ensures that every node in your k8s cluster also runs a `child` pod, including the node that also runs `parent`.
-The `child` pods collect metrics and stream the information to the `parent` pod, which uses two persistent volumes to store metrics and alarms.
-The `parent` pod also handles alarm notifications and enables the Netdata dashboard using an ingress controller.

 ## Install the Netdata Helm chart